 Persian doughnuts with floral flavors of rose water and saffron are also known as bamieh.

-Assal pastries is in So Cal (Irvine for local folks) and is filled with Persian treats, including these addictive sweet Persian doughnuts.
+Assal pastries is in Southern California (Irvine for local folks) and is filled with Persian treats, including these addictive sweet Persian doughnuts.
 This is unlike the typical American bakeries we're used to here and is filled with aromas or orange and rose and colors of gold and pistachio.

 1) Soak saffron in a bowl with ¼c of boiling water for 20 minutes.